vinoth-G18/linear-regression/README.md

-I upload house price prediction project using linear regression
+I uploaded a house price prediction project using linear regression

 and also